 Chapter Seventeen - This is the last of four chapters in this Gospel of John Bible study where Jesus teaches his disciples after the Last Supper.
 Jesus teaches his disciples through a prayer to the Father.
 Jesus prays for himself, for his disciples and for all believers - He even prays for you and me and He also defines eternal life for us.

-Chapter Eighteen - In this chapter John records the story of Jesus' betrayal, his resulting arrest and trials by Annas and the Roman governor Pilate, and the heartbreaking denials of the Apostle Peter that he knew him.
+Chapter Eighteen - In this chapter John records the story of Jesus' betrayal, his resulting arrest, his trials by Annas and the Roman governor Pilate, and the heartbreaking denials of the Apostle Peter who knew him.